Lexus UX 300e boot space & seating

 - 1VerdictThe Lexus UX 300e electric car suits its drivetrain well and is one of the most refined small SUVs around

-- 6Practicality & boot space - currently readingIt's not very big inside, but the Lexus UX 300e is well packaged and extremely comfortable
+- 6Boot space, seating & practicality - currently readingIt's not very big inside, but the Lexus UX 300e is extremely comfortable

 - 7Reliability & safety ratingSafety and reliability are assured in the UX 300e thanks to Lexus' time-earned reputation